wftutorials/laravel-tutorial2/Tutorial.md

 Route::get('/dashboard', 'DashboardController@index');
 ```

-So we can test this.
+So we can test this as shown below.

 [dashboard_controller.png]